eli64s/readme-ai/output/output.md

 ### *SRC*

 ***processor.py***
-This Python script contains functions related to managing a codebase.
-The get\_requirements() function uses the pipreqs library to generate a requirements.txt file for the project.
-The get\_tmpdir() function returns a temporary directory path, deleting and recreating it if it already exists.
-The clone\_codebase() function clones a git repository and installs the requirements.txt file.
-Finally, the parse\_codebase() function parses a directory of python files and returns a dictionary of
+This script contains functions for cloning a git repository, getting file extensions, creating a temporary directory, and parsing a directory of python files.
+The clone\_codebase() function takes a URL as an argument and clones the repository to a temporary directory, then installs the requirements.txt file.
+The get\_file\_extensions() function walks through the current working directory and returns a list of file extensions.
+The get\_tmpdir() function creates a temporary directory if it does not already exist, and

 <!-- -->